12 Jan 2023

 Protecting your assets

-Businesses often use their investment funds to procure assets for long term use.
-A disaster may jeopardise your plans of making the most of the assets that you have invested in.
+Businesses often use their investment funds to procure assets for long-term use.
+A disaster may jeopardise your plans of making the most of the assets that you have invested.

 Some geographical locations are more susceptible to certain natural disasters.
 The business continuity plan should take this into account and should also ensure that adequate emergency and safety equipment is provided to safeguard the wellbeing of all staff members, clients, and the community.

 Human errors are inevitable and very common.
 As such, a company needs to train its employees to always report their mistakes.
 Businesses should also employ software to reduce human efforts in identifying mistakes.
 This will allow businesses to be notified quickly, which may help prevent the mistake from being made in the first place.

 This may include mugging, trespassing, stealing, terrorist attack, or crimes.
 Sometimes these situations arise without an apparent reason, making them hard to predict.
 Nevertheless, as a business owner, it is your responsibility to place the wellbeing and safety of your employees above all, as employees are assets to the company.

 1. Devise a business recovery plan.
 This plan should include a step-by-step process for identifying the problem, how execution is to be overseen, and how employees should be trained to implement the recovery plan.